 The bigots lost the war.
 But they won the peace.

-5. April 14, 1865: Assassination of Lincoln.
+5. April 14, 1865: The Assassination of Abraham Lincoln.
 Actor and Confederate sympathizer John Wilkes Booth wasn't man enough to actually fight for his cause.
 But he was petty enough and cowardly enough to sneak up behind a man and shoot him in the back of the head.

 This he did, to President Abraham Lincoln, at Ford's Theatre in Washington, during a production of the comedy play Our American Cousin.
 Lincoln never regained consciousness, and died the next morning.
 He was 56 years old.